dotnet/docs-maui/docs/user-interface/styles/xaml.md

 Style classes enable multiple styles to be applied to a control, without resorting to style inheritance.

 A style class can be created by setting the `Class` property on a `Style` to a `string` that represents the class name.
-The advantage this offers, over defining an explicit style using the `x:Key` attribute, is that multiple style classes can be applied to a `VisualElement`.
+The advantage this offers, over defining an explicit style using the `x:Key` attribute, is that multiple style classes can be applied to a <xref:Microsoft.Maui.Controls.VisualElement>.

 > [!IMPORTANT]
 > Multiple styles can share the same class name, provided they target different types.
 This enables multiple style classes, that are identically named, to target different types.

-The following example shows three <xref:Microsoft.Maui.Controls.BoxView> style classes, and a `VisualElement` style class:
+The following example shows three <xref:Microsoft.Maui.Controls.BoxView> style classes, and a <xref:Microsoft.Maui.Controls.VisualElement> style class:

 ```xaml
 <ContentPage ...>